 For the Individual

 Job seekers may find explaining revenge quitting difficult.
 The narrative often lacks justification during interviews.
-Burnt bridges limit networking opportunities.
+Burnt bridges limit networking opportunities, and frustrations in their current role can exacerbate these challenges.
 These connections are crucial for career advancement.

 There’s also the personal toll of job insecurity.
 It can lead to stress and anxiety over future employment.
 Planning career moves, rather than reacting, leads to better outcomes.
 This approach ensures thoughtful progress.